Leatherby Center Lobby

 Today, the Center plays a vital role in empowering the next generation of talent to have an entrepreneurial mindset and participate in the global economy.

-The Leatherby Center is an incubator for startups.
+The Leatherby Center hosts a startup incubator and accelerator for both community and Chapman entrepreneurs.
 We offer a structured program guiding entrepreneurs from idea to business plan.
-Students, staff, and alumni may apply.
+Students, staff, alumni, and community members may apply.

 Get Involved